Research

 mRNA Vaccines for Global Health Threats

 Ridhi devised a method to develop mRNA vaccines for pathogens based just off of their genome sequences.
 Her technique is 9 times faster than Moderna and led her to develop the world's first vaccines for MERS (COVID relative), Marburg (world's deadliest virus), and glioblastoma (single deadliest brain cancer).
-Her work has been accepted for publication in several graduate level conferences with recognition from national science fairs and business events.
+Her work has been accepted for publication in several PhD level conferences (CSHL Immunoengineering, CSHL Biology of Genomes, ISCB-Africa, and more) with recognition from national science fairs and business events.

 02